Beacon House Board of Directors

-Mr. D’Angelo is a Director of D. E. Shaw Direct Capital, L.L.C.
+Mr. D’Angelo is a Partner at Stellus Capital Management.
 He is one of the founders of the Capital for Children investor group.
 He holds dual masters degrees in International Economics from Johns Hopkins University and in Finance (MBA) from Wharton School at University of Pennsylvania.
-He served in the Peace Corps in Ukraine, and has served on boards of various businesses and non profit organizations.
+He served in the Peace Corps in Ukraine, and has served on boards of various businesses and non-profit organizations.

 Mr. Liberman is a long time resident of Washington, D.C., having raised two daughters here who are both now well into their careers, one as a lawyer and one as a social worker.
-Mr. Liberman is a senior partner with the law firm of Drinker Biddle.
+Mr. Liberman is a Partner with the law firm Wilkinson Barker Knauer, LLP.
 His practice is in the telecommunications and mass media fields, and he has a wealth of experience with day-to-day legal business issues.

 Ms. Lyons is a native Washingtonian.
 She currently serves as Vice President and Director of Community Development Programs for Community Preservation and Development Corporation (CPDC), the owners of the Edgewood property where Beacon House resides.
 She holds a Bachelor of Science in Education from American University and taught for a time, before going into organizational/administrative work.
 She is an active participant in the communities where CPDC owns property.

 Mr. Ohri is a Financial Analysis Director –Performance and Risk Reporting at Freddie Mac in McLean, VA.
 He received a Masters in Business Administration-Finance from George Washington University, is a long time resident of the greater DC area and brings much-needed accounting expertise to the Beacon House Board.

 Tod Preston (Secretary)